 Clients often come to us with the same symptoms: stuff is everywhere, I can’t keep it clean, I can’t find what I need, I don't even know how to get started.
 But even with the same symptoms, the reason for them—the diagnosis—can be specific to each client and each space.

 In the case of this client, the problem was primarily how they chose to use each of the rooms.
 The two living spaces seemed nice, but in practice, the front room was underutilized, encouraging backpacks to get dumped and clutter to hang out permanently.
-The 8yo’s bedroom nook in the living room might have worked, but the bookcases used to define the space also blocked lots of light from getting to the rest of the room, and since most of his clothes and some of his toys were stored in Mom’s room, he barely spent any time there and Mom had no space to herself.
+The 8 year old’s bedroom nook in the living room might have worked, but the bookcases used to define the space also blocked lots of light from getting to the rest of the room.
+Since most of his clothes and toys were stored in Mom’s room, he spent most of his time in her room, and Mom had no space to herself.
 All their belongings wound up on every surface in every room, making it clear that the home needed space where toys live, and where toys only come to visit.

 Here’s how we changed the space.
 The 11yo stays in her big girl bedroom with her things.
 The 8yo gets the larger bedroom as his own room, but also as a shared play space for both the kids when they feel like playing or reading together.
 All of the toys live in there.
 And with the addition of some curtains across the pony walls, the front room becomes Mom’s bedroom!
 Not only does she have a more established space of her own and a bathroom to herself, but by limiting the common spaces available, they are also able to limit the mess that can develop.
 Here are the two formerly cluttered common spaces now!